“To eliminate hunger in India by 2020.”

 - Promote Food Banks to emerge as community spaces addressing various issues of nutrition, health, hygiene and development.

-- Promote decentralized, flexible and community based locally responsive strategies and models to fulfil its objectives.
+- Promote decentralized, flexible and community based locally responsive strategies and models.

-- Undertake advocacy among various stakeholders to get greater involvement.
+- Undertake advocacy among various stakeholders to encourage greater involvement.